cracked tomatoes, growing rhubarb in hot spots, asian jumping worms, stiltgrass: q&a with ken druse

 “I have the jumping worm or Asian snake worm on my property in Wisconsin, which is composed of deep woods and savanna.
 I have the characteristic ‘coffee grounds’ soil and have noticed areas where the topsoil has eroded completely, partially compounded by the fact that my property is on a steep hill.

 “I would love to learn more about maintaining a garden–and the land–with the soil changes that the worms bring.
 So far, I plan to mulch regularly to keep the remaining soil from eroding.”

-w what else she can do, and is she just going to be feeding the worms further by mulching.
+She wants to know what else she can do, and is she just going to be feeding the worms further by mulching.
 She says that she is already seeing some “dead zones” where nothing will grow.
 [Illustration below from Wisconsin Department of Natural Resources brochure; get the pdf of the rest of the brochure.]

 Q. So earthworms—and what was the first thing we learned as gardeners?
 Earthworms are your friends, right?